microsoft/BingMapsRESTToolkit/README.md

 [![NuGet](https://img.shields.io/badge/NuGet-1.1.4-blue.svg)](https://www.nuget.org/packages/BingMapsRESTToolkit)
 [![license](https://img.shields.io/badge/license-MIT-yellow.svg)](https://github.com/Microsoft/BingMapsRESTToolkit/blob/master/LICENSE.md)

+# RecursiveGeek Fork

+## June 4, 2019
+This has been forked from [Microsoft's BingMapsRESTToolkit](https://github.com/microsoft/BingMapsRESTToolkit) since active development has stalled.
+The current Microsoft solution doesn't compile under Visual Studio 2019 due to a missing project reference in *RESTToolkitTestConsoleApp* to the
+*BingMapsRESTToolkit* project.

+In addition, the [Microsoft BinMapsRESTToolkit](https://www.nuget.org/packages/BingMapsRESTToolkit/) is showing release v1.1.4, done on 3/10/2018.
+However, the GitHub project has been updated since then (e.g., *FindTimeZoneRequest* class updated on 8/29/2018).
+This is problematic when wanting to access the paid Bing Map Services.
+At the moment, there is a need to access their service to get the Time Zone from a postal code.

 # Bing Maps REST Toolkit for .NET

 This is a portable .NET class library which provides a set of tools that make it easy to access the Bing Maps REST services in .NET based apps.
 Take a look at the [Getting Started documentation](https://github.com/Microsoft/BingMapsRESTToolkit/blob/master/Docs/Getting%20Started.md).
 The Bing Maps REST Services provides the following functionality: